 - Establish relationships with law professors and lawyers for whom you work.
 Judges typically require 2 or 3 letters of recommendation as part of a clerkship application.

 - Perfect a writing sample (e.g., open memo, moot court brief, journal note, memo/brief for summer employer with permission).

 - Most judges require journal experience.
 Write-on to a journal after your 1L year, and seek a position on the executive board for your 3L year.

 - Prior judicial experience is a big plus.
-Participate in judicial internships by applying for the Judicial Clerk Job Fair in January, or seek a judicial externship through the clinical program.
+Participate in summer judicial internships, or seek a judicial externship through the clinical program.

 - Choose appropriate courses (some suggestions: Con Law I, Con Law II, Evidence, Employment Discrimination, Employment Law, Labor Law, Criminal Procedure, Federal Courts, Administrative Law)

 - Seek out legal research and writing experience as a teaching or research assistant for a professor.